-Former federal administrator sentenced for assault
+Federal wildlife official sentenced for sexual assault

 BEND, Ore.
-(AP) - A federal program administrator who oversaw endangered species policy for Washington state was sentenced to a month in jail for sexually assaulting a female co-worker while attending a conference.
+(AP) - A federal program administrator overseeing endangered species policy for Washington state was sentenced to a month in jail for sexually assaulting a female co-worker while attending a conference in Oregon.

-The Bulletin reports Eric Rickerson was sentenced Tuesday in Deschutes County Circuit Court after pleading guilty to third-degree sex assault, harassment, coercion, intimidation and private indecency.
+The Bulletin reports Eric Rickerson was sentenced Tuesday after pleading guilty to third-degree sex assault, harassment, coercion, intimidation and private indecency.

 In July of 2018 Rickerson, 53, attended a conference in Sunriver, Oregon, with the victim and other members of the agency.
-Authorities say he got drunk at a party and followed the victim back to the condo they were staying at.
+Authorities say he got drunk at a party and followed the victim to the condo where they were staying.
 Prosecutors say he exposed himself and touched her inappropriately.

-Rickerson was the U.S. Department of Fish and Wildlife Service’s state supervisor for Washington, overseeing more than 100 employees.
+Rickerson is the U.S. Department of Fish and Wildlife Service’s state supervisor for Washington, overseeing more than 100 employees.

-His attorney, Ryan Mulkins, said his client’s alcoholism caused him to make poor choices.

 Sign up for Daily Newsletters